Jacob Bryson

-Jacob Bryson (born November 18, 1997) is a Canadian professional ice hockey defenceman for the Buffalo Sabres of the National Hockey League (NHL).
-He played four seasons for Providence College, during which he served as team co-captain and was named to the Hockey East First Team Hockey All-Star and American Hockey Coaches Association Second-Team All-American.
+Jacob Bryson (born November 18, 1997) is a Canadian professional ice hockey player who is a defenceman for the Detroit Red Wings of the National Hockey League (NHL).
+He was drafted 99th overall in the 2017 NHL entry draft by the Buffalo Sabres, with whom he spent the first six seasons of his career.
+He played four seasons for Providence College,during which he served as team co-captain and was named to the Hockey East First Team Hockey All-Star and American Hockey Coaches Association Second-Team All-American.

 Early life

 Bryson was born on November 18, 1997, in London, Ontario, to parents Nancy and Dean.
 He learned to play ice hockey through his father alongside his brother Ty and cousins Ella and Mitchell Vande Sompel.

 Playing career

 Amateur

 Growing up in London, Bryson played for numerous local teams before enrolling at Loomis Chaffee School.
 He played alongside his cousin on the London Gold Minor Midget AAA team and they were both named to the Minor Midget AAA All-Star Game in 2012.
 After being passed over in the Ontario Hockey League (OHL) Bantam Draft, Bryson played with the Jr. Knights for one season and earned an invite to the OHL's London Knights camp.
 During this time, he also competed in the Mass.
 Tier I Labor Day Tournament U18 tournament which garnered the attention of John Zavisza, the head boys hockey coach at the Loomis Chaffee School.
 As he was reluctant to join the OHL and give up his NCAA eligibility, Bryson competed with the Neponset Valley River Rats U18 team where he scored 12 points in 14 games.
 At this time, he chose to commit to playing NCAA collegiate ice hockey for the Providence Friars at Providence College.

 Bryson played at the Loomis Chaffee School for one season before joining the Omaha Lancers of the United States Hockey League (USHL) for the 2015–16 season.
 During his time at Loomis, Bryson helped the Pelicans win the Founders League and the Avon Old Farms Hockey Christmas Classic and reach their first-ever Stuart/Corkery Elite Eight Tournament.
 He then joined the Lancers where he made an immediate impact on the team.
 By November 2015, the Lancers held a 9–6–2 record while Bryson was tied for second among USHL defencemen in scoring with one goal and 11 assists through their first 17 games.
 By January, Bryson led all rookie defensemen in scoring with 19 points and earned an invite to compete at the 2016 USHL/NHL Top Prospects Game.
 He finished the season leading all Lancer defensemen in scoring with three goals and 28 assists through 56 games.
 His 28 assists also led all first-year defensemen and were fourth among all rookies.
 He was subsequently selected for the 2015–16 USHL All-Rookie First Team.
 While playing for the Lancers, Bryson attended Daniel J. Gross Catholic High School in Bellevue, Nebraska.